South Africa

 You may even consider letting a knowledgeable friend or family member know you are going to look at a car, particularly if you’re buying privately, to avoid being scammed on the test drive.

-7. How to complete a used car inspection
+7. How to inspect a used car

 8. How to negotiate a used car deal